The Museum’s ornithology section is involved in an exciting range of research in bird behaviour, distribution and taxonomy.

 Morphological and molecular techniques are being used in combination with field observations to correct past mis-identifications of this grasswren group.

-Taxonomic lists and maps of where bird species occur in South Australia are being developed in collaboration with the Department of Environment and Water.
+Taxonomic lists and maps of where bird species occur in South Australia have been developed in collaboration with Birds SA and the Department of Environment and Water.

 the history of ornithology at the Museum

 From its inception in 1856 through to 1938, the history of ornithology at the Museum is being researched for a new book chapter.
 The chapter will form part of a three volume collection on the history of ornithology in Australasia to be published by the The Nuttall Ornithological Club.

 Researchers and students from other institutions and universities in Australia and New Zealand regularly use the Museum’s ornithology collection in their research.